blackducksoftware/hub-detect-ws/README.md

 ## Overview ##
 A container-based Web Service for scanning (via the file signature-based iScan) and inspecting (via the Linux package manager-based image inspector) Docker images.

 This service is IN DEVELOPMENT / not ready for production use.
 Anything (including endpoint names) might change before it is released.
-Current state: The service is only runs iScan on the target image tarfile; it does not run the image inspector yet.
+Current state: The service only runs iScan on the target image tarfile; it does not run the image inspector yet.

 # Quick Start in a Docker Environment #
 Docker must be running.